Shares of Ping Identity jump 25% in U.S. market debut

 The company said it intends to use the IPO net proceeds to repay outstanding borrowing under its term loan facility. (bit.ly/2mi6wqC)

-Ping Identity counts the likes of Microsoft Corp among its rivals in user identity management that helps verify which employees can access what technology at a company.
+Ping Identity counts the likes of Microsoft Corp (MSFT.O) among its rivals in user identity management that helps verify which employees can access what technology at a company.
 Such services are becoming increasingly necessary as corporate employees need to securely connect to many applications in the cloud to get their work done.

 Ping Identity, owned by buyout firm Vista Equity Partners, had posted revenue of $201.6 million in 2018, up about 17% from a year earlier.
 It reported a net loss of $13.4 million for 2018, compared with a profit of $19 million in 2017.